mondini/js-studies/README.md

 Studies to keep practicing and test some logics

-## Check the exercises in your computer
+## Check the exercises on your computer

 run `docker-compose up -d`